elemaudio/docs/docs/guides/Virtual_File_System.md

 :::info
 While we refer to this feature as a virtual "file system," it's really just a flat storage object which maps from an arbitrary string name (key) to a single-channel buffer of audio data (value).

+In future versions, the API naming may be updated to reflect this.
+The native C++ interface already referes to the same feature as a "shared resource map."
 :::

 ## Loading data into the VFS